globetrotter04/4bit_ALU/README.md

-The following project contains the verilog code of a miniature 4-bit ALU A miniature 4-bit unsigned ALU which performs the following operations depending upon a 4-bit op-code “OP” :
+The following project contains the verilog code of a miniature 4-bit ALU(arithmetic logic unit).
+A miniature 4-bit unsigned ALU which performs the following operations depending upon a 4-bit op-code “OP” :
 | OP  | Action |